“the present form of this world is passing away.”

 We live in a world in which our greatest desires can never be realized because God wants us to look towards something else, something far greater and longer-lasting.

-As Christians, of all people, we need to fix our eyes on greater things.
-We have the treasure of the Holy spirit in “jars of clay”, our present bodies, which are subject to death.
+As Christians, of all people, we need to fix our eyes on Christ.
+We have the treasure of the Holy spirit in “jars of clay”.
+Our present bodies are subject to death.
 Unless this seed of our bodies dies, it remains just a seed – just a potentiality – but, if it falls to the ground and dies, it will grow up into the plant and bear the fruit for which it was created.

 We are much too fixated on temporal things.
 We should not be tempted by them and distracted away.
 We should not be willing to settle for blessing in this temporary life and lose sight of eternal life.